-- 1. Rotate the conveyor until there is a master pin 3 5 feet in front of the suspension.
+- 1. Rotate the conveyor until there is a master pin 3-5 feet in front of the suspension.
 The master pin can be identified by the head of the pin (Figure 7). - 2.
 Loosen the adjuster bolt (Figure 6), alternating sides so that one side of shaft does not exceed 1/4" behind the opposite side, until the sprocket teeth are just in front of the trailer floor. - 3.
 Verify that the shaft can rotate without the sprockets hitting the trailer floor. - 4.
 In front of the suspension connect a Come-Along into the chain links of each chain with the master pin centered between the connection points. - 5.
 Pull up all of the slack chain (Figure 8). - 6.
-Grind the weld off of the master pins. - 7.
-Drive out the pin using a punch. - 8.
-Pull up the slack to determine how much of the chain to remove (Figure 9).
-You may have to remove links from both sides of the split.
-You should remove links so that you do not have more than 5 links between flaps. - 9.
-Grind off the head of the pin you need to remove (Figure 10). - 10.
-Drive out the pin using a punch. - 11.
-Connect the chain using a new pin and cotter pin. - 12.
-Weld the chain pins using the following procedure. - 13.
-Remove the Come-Along from each chain. - 14.
-Adjust the chain using the previous procedure.
+Remove cotter pin and castle nut. - 7.
+Drive out the pin using a punch.